S-L Facilitators (Faculty)

 Service-Learning Facilitators assist faculty by conducting and coordinating meaningful service-learning projects within Georgia Southern class rooms.
 Instructors are sometimes deterred from service-learning projects due to the time commitment and the additional organization required.
 The work of a Service-Learning Facilitator; organizing, planning, coordinating and leading a service-learning project, is invaluable for making new service-learning opportunities available on our campus.

-Students enroll during regular registration in a free, non-credit course, LEAD 2100 – Leadership through Service-Learning.
+Students enroll during regular registration in a free, non-credit course, LEAD 3000 – Rethinking Community Leadership.
 This course meets one evening a week for 12 weeks, with approximately two additional hours of reading & assignments each week.
 By the end of the course, students have a full understanding of service-learning, and have acquired the skills needed to facilitate a project.
 They also develop their unique service-learning project over the course of this semester.

 The actual facilitator project takes place in the following semester.
 Students work within a specific, pre-approved service-learning course, supervised by the instructor, leading the service-learning component.
 After successfully completing their project with this faculty mentor, certified Facilitators join a group of trained students that professors may call upon to develop and guide future service-learning initiatives.

 Interested faculty should recruit promising students from within their current service-learning courses.
 These students may enroll in LEAD 3000 during the following semester and then return to function as student facilitators when the course is next offered.